 AVERAGE SHARES OUTSTANDING: [PASS]

 GWPH has not been significantly increasing the number of shares outstanding within recent years which is a good sign.
 GWPH currently has 20.0 million shares outstanding.
 This means the company is not taking any measures, with regards to the number of shares, that will dilute or devalue the stock.

 Companies with sales less than $500 million should be chosen.
 It is among these small-cap stocks that investors can find "an uncut gem", ones that institutions won't be able to buy yet.
 GWPH's sales of $45.2 million based on trailing 12 month sales, are fine, making this company one such "prospective gem".
 GWPH passes the sales test.

 GWPH does not meet the Daily Dollar Volume (DDV of $0.0 million) test.
 It is required that this number be greater than $1 million and less than $25 million because these are the stocks that are liquid but remain relatively undiscovered by institutions.
 GWPH is too illiquid to be considered attractive at this time.

 This is a very insignificant criterion for this methodology.
 But basically, low prices are chosen because "small numbers multiply more rapidly than large ones" and the potential for big returns expands.
 GWPH's price is not currently available.
 Therefore the current price cannot be evaluated at this time.

-GWPH's income tax paid expressed as a percentage of pretax income either this year (56.05%) or last year (-100.48%) is below 20% which is cause for concern.
-Because the tax rate is below 20% this could mean that the earnings that were reported are unrealistically inflated due to the lower level of income tax paid.
-However, we have utilized a sophisticated formula so that the appropriate figures reflect a 'normal' tax rate (35%).
+GWPH's income tax paid expressed as a percentage of pretax income this year was (25.08%) and last year (56.08%) are greater than 20% which is an acceptable level.
+If the tax rate is below 20% this could mean that the earnings that were reported were unrealistically inflated due to the lower level of income tax paid.
+This is a concern.